garcialdev/cka-practice/Backup and Restore etcd.md

 kubectl exec does not run a shell unless you explicitly start one.

 Once that clicks, 80% of exec-related errors disappear.

-If you want, next we can:

-🔐 Automate etcd backups safely

-🔁 Walk through a restore drill

-🧪 Simulate etcd failure and recovery

-📦 Export snapshots off-node securely